 The main aim of this article is to explore the great works of Jonathan Swift's Gulliver's Travels through the lens of Archetypal Criticism.
 Jonathan Swift's best known four-part satirical work which is analyzed on the basis of Archetypal patterns.
 Here the Archetypal Criticism which to be discussed on the Archetypal patterns, characters, repeated myths and pattern of unconsciousness.
-A recurring pattern or symbol in literature is known as Archetypes.
-It is a type of analytical theory that elucidates the text by focusing on repeating myths and archetypal patterns such as narrative, symbols, imagery, and characters in Archetypal critique.
+A recurring pattern or symbol in literature is known as Archetypal patterns such as narrative, symbols, imagery, and characters in Archetypal critique.
 Using the novel Gulliver's Travels by Jonathan Swift.
 I Would wish to identify the Archetypal patterns, Myth related to this novel.
 And so that the Archetypes appears in the novel and the characters itself is self-explanatory that which makes easier to understand.